pwalker91/CSUMB205_Multimedia/README.rst

   3. Use the developed modules within Python (currently only an RGB Image class) `from simpleImage import rgbImage`

-This project's Github IO page can be found here. http://pwalker91.github.io/CSUMB205_Multimedia
+This project's Github IO page, which contains more complete documentation on installation and usage, can be found here. http://pwalker91.github.io/CSUMB205_Multimedia

 The Python Package Index page can be found here.